sawshep/sawyershepherd.org-hugo/content/post/hack-the-box-shocker-writeup.md

 up a virtual environment, installed the dependencies, and monkey-patched `time.clock = time.time` because the former was deprecated.
-I ran it multiple times with a small list of 17 usernames--the following is one output:
+I ran it multiple times with a small list of 17 usernames---the following is one output:

 ```
 ./40136.py -U usernames.txt 10.10.10.56:2222 --samples 64 --trials 32